hwanglab/rnaseq_workshop/08_kallisto.md

 # Alignment Free Expression Estimation (Kallisto)
 In this session, we would like to quantify **transcript**-level expression analysis using Kallisto.
 For more information on Kallisto, refer to the <a href="https://pachterlab.github.io/kallisto/about.html">Kallisto project page</a> and <a href="https://pachterlab.github.io/kallisto/manual.html">Kallisto manual page</a>.

-## Obtain transcript sequences in fasta format
+## Obtain transcript sequences in FASTA format
-Note that we already have fasta sequences for the reference genome sequence from earlier in the RNA-seq tutorial.
+Note that we already have FASTA sequences for the reference genome sequence from earlier in the RNA-seq tutorial.
 However, Kallisto works directly on target *cDNA/transcript* sequences.
 Remember also that we have transcript models for genes on chromosome 22.
 These transcript models were downloaded from Ensembl in GTF format.
 This GTF contains a description of the coordinates of exons that make up each transcript but it does not contain the transcript sequences themselves.
 So currently we do not have transcript sequences needed by Kallisto.
 There are many places we could obtain these transcript sequences.
 For example, we could download them directly in Fasta format from the <a href="http://www.ensembl.org/info/data/ftp/index.html">Ensembl FTP site</a>.

 To allow us to compare Kallisto results to expression results from DESeq2, we will create a custom Fasta file that corresponds to the transcripts we used for the DESeq2 analysis.
 How can we obtain these transcript sequences in Fasta format?

-We will use a script `gtf_to_fasta` from `tophat` package to generate a fasta sequence from our GTF file.
+We will use a script `gtf_to_fasta` from `tophat` package to generate a FASTA sequence from our GTF file.
 This approach is convenient because it will also include the sequences for the ERCC spike in controls, allowing us to generate Kallisto abundance estimates for those features as well.

 ```bash